eLetter-Greece/sailsjs-tutorial/chapter-1.md

 - Use a hanging indent
 ```

+The 72 characters per line limit is important because `git log` doesn't
+wrap text automatically for you, so in order to be able to read it in
+the future you must limit the character length to 72, barring pasted
+code, such as stack traces.

 Note that when you make a commit it is only recorded on your computer
 until you utilize the push command.
 This is called storing the commits